Rock Lee

 Rock Lee (ロック・リー, Rokku Rī) is a fictional character in the anime and manga series Naruto and Naruto Shippuden created by Masashi Kishimoto.
-At first Masashi designed Lee to symbolize human strength.
-In the anime and manga, Lee is a ninja affiliated with the village of Konohagakure, and is a member of Team Guy, which consists of himself, Neji Hyuga, Tenten, and Might Guy—the team's leader.
+At first, Masashi designed Lee to symbolize human strength.
+In the anime and manga, Lee is a ninja affiliated with the Village Hidden in the Leaves or Konohagakure, and is a member of Team Guy, which consists of himself, Neji Hyuga, Tenten, and Might Guy—the team's leader.
 Unable to use most ninja techniques, Lee dedicates himself to using solely taijutsu, ninja techniques similar to martial arts.
 Lee dreams of becoming a "splendid ninja" despite his inabilities.
 Lee has appeared in several pieces of Naruto media, including the third and fourth featured films in the series, the third original video animation, and multiple video games.

 Numerous anime and manga publications have commented on Lee's character.
 IGN compared Lee to Bruce Lee and Noel Gallagher, and Anime News Network called Lee the "goofiest looking character" in the series.
 Among the Naruto reader base, Lee has been popular, placing high in several popularity polls.
 Numerous pieces of merchandise have been released in Lee's likeness, including figurines and plush dolls.